Chau-Nguyen-Developer/matrix-addition-regular-stack-2D-array/README.md

-## Implementing matrices and their operations through different approaches
+## Understand and Compare Different Methods of Implementing Matrices in C++ and Java
 #### Overall
 * Implement 4 versions of a matrix program and write a driver to test 3 different operations with matrices.
 * The matrix operations that you should include are Addition, Subtraction and Multiplication.